 - Mandatory minimum insurance: Florida ranks dead last of all 50 states.
 If you purchase Florida’s mandatory minimum insurance you have the lowest insurance coverage of anyone legally on the road in the United States.
 Florida ranks 50th, with just $10,000 Personal Injury Protection and $10,000 property damage coverage required.

-- Hit-and-run: Florida continues to lead the nation in the number of uninsured drivers on the road (1 in 4) and the number of serious and fatal traffic collision caused by hit-and-run drivers.
+- Hit-and-run: Florida continues to lead the nation in the number of uninsured drivers on the road (1 in 4) and the number of serious and fatal traffic collisions caused by hit-and-run drivers.

 - Uninsured/Underinsured Motorist Coverage: This coverage is optional in Florida but no motorist should be on the road without it.
 Uninsured Motorist (UM)/Underinsured Motorist (UIM) coverage protects you in the event of a collision with an at-fault driver who does not have insurance or who lacks enough insurance to adequately compensate you for damages.
 It also protects you as a bicyclist or pedestrian.
 In many cases, this will be your best source of recovery following a motor vehicle collision.